DKerp/get-size/README.md

 }
 ```

 On the other hand references implemented as shared ownership are treated as owned values.
-It is your responsibility to ensure that the bytes occupied by them are not counted twice in your application!
+It is your responsibility to ensure that the bytes occupied by them are not counted twice in your application.
+The `ignore` attribute might be helpful, [see below](#ignoring-certain-values).

-### Example
+##### Example

 ```rust
 use std::sync::Arc;